 - Secure data center and public key infrastructure (PKI) system for government transactions

-- Promote e-government applications in the LGU level
+- Promote e-government applications at the LGU level

 - Pursue Interoperability of information systems across government bodies